 As a publisher, a conversion alone does not equate to brand loyalty.
 If readers feel unsatisfied or disengaged at any point, they are not likely to renew.
 There needs to be several touch points with your users, at regular intervals and the engagement needs to remain consistent.
 Don’t overdo it as too many emails, offers and newsletters may deter interest and annoy readers.

-The FT has an interesting take on reducing churn.
+The Financial Times has an interesting take on reducing churn.
 They have been hosting engagement events over the past year in London to build more direct relationships with customers.
 In the past year alone ten of these events have been staged.
 Has it worked?
-Well according to the publisher, the Engagement scores of subscribers that have attended an event has spiked 300 per cent on average.
+Well according to the publisher, the engagement scores of subscribers that have attended an event has spiked 300 per cent on average.
 The events have covered varying topics, such as Brexit, and they’re designed to enable subscribers to engage with journalists in real time on these topics.
-Read more about this initiative here.

 To conclude, engagement is paramount when it comes to conversion and instilling brand loyalty.
 Trust is a prerequisite in the publishing business, readers love to feel valued, and not disregarded once they commit to a registration or subscription.